Charlene Barnett

-Charlene Barnett [″Barney″] (March 13, 1928 – January 25, 1979) was an infielder who played from 1947 through 1950 in the All-American Girls Professional Baseball League.
+Charlene Barnett ("Barney") (March 13, 1928 – January 25, 1979) was an infielder who played from 1947 through 1950 in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right-handed.

 Born in Elgin, Illinois, Charlene Barnett filled a consistent role during her four seasons in the All-American Girls Professional Baseball League.
 A three-time champion team member, she was a versatile infielder, playing mainly at second base, while adding deep defense at third base and shortstop.
 Considered a light hitter, she combined her usual brilliant defense with a decent bit of offense for a hitter placed at bottom of the batting order.

 Barnett entered the league in 1947 with the Grand Rapids Chicks, playing for them one year.
 She hit a .115 batting average as a rookie, appearing in 33 games as a backup for Alma Ziegler (2B), Ernestine Petras (3B) and Doris Tetzlaff (SS).
 Grand Rapids, managed by Johnny Rawlings, defeated the South Bend Blue Sox in the first round of the playoffs, three games to two, and disposed of the Racine Belles in the final series, four games to three, to claim the champion title.

 Unfortunately, Barnett opened 1948 with the Chicago Colleens, as the league shifted players as needed to help some teams stay afloat.
 The Colleens, managed by experimented Dave Bancroft, were the worst in the strong Eastern Division, getting roughed up as a last-place expansion club with a 47–76 record, ending twenty nine and a half games out of the first place spot.
 Barnett was a regular at second base, appearing in a career-high 106 games, while batting .165 with a .941 fielding average.
 As a result, from 1949 through 1950 the Colleens became a rookie development team that played exclusively exhibition games.

 Then Barnett found herself on the move again, but this time she found a most positive environment after joining the Rockford Peaches from 1949 to 1950.
 With Bill Allington at the helm, the Peaches were the most successful team in league history, winning four championships titles in twelve seasons, including three in a row between 1948 and 1950.